roh9singh/AWS_Benchmark/README.md

 # AWS_Benchmark

-Refer the Manual.pdf and Refort.pdfs
+For the step by step execution refer the Manual.pdf document

+For the results and analysis refer the Refort.pdf document